What is a field sales app? A guide for consumer brands

 4. Market and demand signals

-Distributor, retailer, and promoter inputs aggregate into a live view of demand — SKU velocity, category trends, competitor pricing — that informs next-cycle planning.
+Distributor, retailer, and promoter inputs aggregate into a live view of demand: SKU velocity, category trends, and competitor pricing.
+This data informs next-cycle planning.

 5. Wider reach at lower cost